cade-vs/qvv/README.md

 # INSTALL

-  QVV support QT 4.x and QT 5.x.
+  QVV supports QT 4.x and QT 5.x.

   to generate compile Makefile you have to choose appropriate qmake file: